Mustard2/MenuCreator/README.md

 - add all the properties you want to the menu simply right clicking on any property

+- link properties so they always have the same value

 - collection functionality: you can create a list of collections from which the menu will list the contained objects

 - outfit functionality: as an extension of the collection functionality, it is possible to enable auto-masking of the objects listed in the menu.
 This means that you can define a Body object, and its mask modifiers will be activated when you show an Object in the collection list